stiglers-eponym/BeamerPresenter/README.md

 * `-DGIT_VERSION`: Include git commit count in the app version number.

 Some arguments for choosing MuPDF or Poppler:
-* MuPDF produces a much larger package size.
-BeamerPresenter with MuPDF can be twice as large as the full poppler installation.
+* MuPDF produces a much larger package size (26MB instead of 0.4-1.8MB).
 * MuPDF may have better performance.
 * My impression is that in most cases MuPDF produces slightly better-looking slides than Poppler.
-But that may depend on the program used to create the PDF, the fonts, the resolution ...
+But this may depend on presentation, the fonts, the resolution ...
-* Enabling both is possible but not recommended, because it leads to program crashes when using Poppler for some documents.
+* Enabling both PDF engines is possible but not recommended, because it can lead to program crashes when using Poppler for some documents.
-* Some special case of audio files linked from a PDF is currently only handled correctly when using Poppler.
+* One case of audio files linked from a PDF is currently only handled correctly when using Poppler.

 After configuring with cmake you can build the project (hint: add ` -j 4` for compiling with 4 CPU cores)
 ```sh